dagenius007/tap-game/README.md

-# tap-game
+# Tap Game
-A simple tap game using react native.
+A simple tap game built using react native.

 Still in progress.